code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 With the compressible algorithm, the specific total energy is a new solved variable CS_F_(e_tot).
-The temperature variable deduced from the specific total energy variable is CS_F_(t_kelvin) for the compressible module.\n Initialization of the options of the variables, boundary conditions, initialisation of the variables and management of variable physical properties can be done with the **GUI**.
+The temperature variable deduced from the specific total energy variable is CS_F_(t_kelvin) for the compressible module.\n Initialization of the options of the variables, boundary conditions, initialization of the variables and management of variable physical properties can be done with the **GUI**.
 We describe below the functions the user has to fill in without the **GUI**.